dyxribo/termini_as3/readme.md

 ![image](https://github.com/dyxribo/termini_as3/assets/6477128/9cf6a374-000a-436f-a59b-3a1fe1bb50f8)

-**NOTE**: Manuals and commands can be edited/added in `src/net/blaxstar/termini/commands/Manuals.as`.
+**NOTE**: Manuals can be edited/added in `src/net/blaxstar/termini/commands/Manuals.as`; commands can also be measured within the same folder.

 ## BUILT-IN GREP
 - as seen above, built in `grep` command for looging for patterns in text and files; also supports recursive file pattern searching! for example: